Learn how Beacon eliminates the guesswork from multipass programming

 Click the Save Schedule button and you will see Update Schedule as an option.
 Click it to update.

-Then click the Save button to finalize the edit.
+Then click the Save button to finalize the edit:

 Unlinking Multipass Schedules